milan-karajovic-eng/DGS-GrqphQL-Gradle-War/README.md

     - Fetcher: (src\main\java\com\example\presscentric\test_milan_karajovic_presscetnric\fetcher) - This is central part of the DGS GraphQL application.
 There are defined Queries and Mutations regarding to the declaration in the schema.graphql file.
       - Netflix DGS provides annotation-based support for Spring Boot.
       - The UserFetcher is responsible for defining queries related to the User object.
 We should annotate such a class with @DgsComponent .
 Then, we have to annotate every query method with @DgsData .
 The fields parentType and fields should match the names declared in GraphQL schemas for Queries.
-We can see that in the file schema.graphql are defined two queries, so we have three methods inside UserFetcher.
+We can see that in the file schema.graphql are defined two queries, so we have two methods inside UserFetcher.
 To fetch data from the database are used methodes from the Service class.
 The last query method findUserById performs advanced filtering based on the user id field passed in the input.
 To pass an input parameter we should annotate the method argument with @InputArgument.
-      - In comparison to the data fetchers implementation is similar.
+      - In comparison to the UserFetcher, UserMutation implementation is similar.
 The fields parentType and fields should match the names declared in GraphQL schemas for Mutations.
 To pass an input parameter we should annotate the method argument with @InputArgument.
 To execute Muttaion methodes are used methodes from the Service class.

 - Database - For this demo application is used inmemory H2 database.
 Configuration for the database is in the application.properties file. data.sql script is used for initial filing database with data.
 - Tests - Test are in the src/test/java/com/example/presscentric/test_milan_karajovic_presscetnric/fetcher .
 There are tests for the Queries and Mutations.